future-proofing your wardrobe

 Rick Owens spring/summer 2018 show at Palais de Tokyo

-Just as you’re getting excited about what you’re going to wear this fall/winter, the fashion world is already looking into the future, as the spring/summer 2018 shows have just come to a close in Paris.
+Just as you’re getting excited about what you’re going to wear this autumn/winter, the fashion world is already looking into the future, as the spring/summer 2018 shows have just come to a close in Paris.
 So, what are the key pieces to invest in now that will feel just as relevant next season?
 White dresses opened the show at Simone Rocha, Roksanda and Molly Goddard, while bold sculptural shapes featured at Gareth Pugh, Chalayan and Rick Owens.
 If it's a weather forecast you're after, Rick Owens is predicting showers.
 He provided guests at his show at Palais de Tokyo with branded rain ponchos, before showering the front row with water jets from the fountains.

 At Selfridges, we're committed to our role in supporting a sustainable future of fashion.
 It's Positive Week (running from 2-8 October), an initiative by sustainability platform Positive Luxury to raise awareness of their mission: 'To inspire people to buy better and influence brands do better'.
 Our partnership with Positive Luxury makes it easy to identify brands that are socially and environmentally conscious when shopping on selfridges.com – just look for the 'brands to trust' Butterfly Mark.
-You'll find it on brands such as Gabriela Hearst, whose sumptuous fall/winter 2017 collection is produced using cruelty-free materials, with a focus on using renewable energy and ensuring all workers are paid the local living wage.
+You'll find it on brands such as Gabriela Hearst, whose sumptuous autumn/winter 2017 collection is produced using cruelty-free materials, with a focus on using renewable energy and ensuring all workers are paid the local living wage.
 Now that's what we call future-proofing your wardrobe, and our planet too.

 Vincent Fournier - Hello, Robot at Vienna Biennale 2017